Careers in the Industry

 Carpentry Apprenticeship Program

-As a way to improve the availability of skilled, entry-level workers in the building industry, the association will launch a new Carpentry Apprenticeship Program.
-With financial support from the Sioux Empire Home Builders Care Foundation and the South Dakota Department of Labor and in a collaborative partnership with Southeast Technical Institute and the Career and Technical Education Academy, this new apprenticeship program will provide low cost training and on-the-job learning to individuals seeking entry into the building industry.
+As a way to improve the availability of skilled, entry-level workers in the building industry, the association has a Carpentry Apprenticeship Program.
+With financial support from the Sioux Empire Home Builders Care Foundation and the South Dakota Department of Labor and in a collaborative partnership with Southeast Technical Institute and the Career and Technical Education Academy, this program provides low cost training and on-the-job learning to individuals seeking entry into the building industry.
 More info...

 Seeking a New Career?